salsalabs/classic_api_python/README.md

 The `email` and `password` are the ones that you use to log into Salsa Classic.
 You can find the `host` by [clicking here](https://help.salsalabs.com/hc/en-us/articles/115000341773-Salsa-Application-Program-Interface-API-#api_host).

 It's a pretty good idea to create a directory named `logins` to use to store credentials.
 That puts them out of the way of the source and makes it easy to use more than one set of credentials.
+It's also a good idea to make sure that the file's name ends in ".yaml".

 ## Execution